-I started Benja, the merchandise ad platform, in 2014 with my friend Tommy Goode.
-Benja offers a multi-channel sales solution for top brands, selling product via unique user experiences on mobile, web, and social.
+I started Benja, the distributed e-commerce platform, with my friend Tommy Goode in 2014.
+Benja offers a multi-channel sales solution for top brands, selling product via low-friction user experiences on mobile, web, and social.

 While building the company, a number of major issues in the online display advertising market became evident and in response, we created benjaCoin.
 BenjaCoin (BENJA) is a crypto-token that will address what we believe to be multi-billion dollar issues.

-I also advise and contribute to e-commerce, media, and blockchain projects:
+I also advise and contribute to e-commerce and media projects:

-- AffordableJerseys.com, which sells affordable, authentic baseball player jerseys and offers the one and only true player trade guarantee.
+- AffordableJerseys.com, which sells affordable, authentic sports fan jerseys and offers the one and only true player trade guarantee.

 - TINY Cables, makers of the best charging and syncing cables in the world.
 8″, $8, lifetime guarantee, and free shipping.
 I started this company with Tommy Goode and live-blogged the experience: Let’s Start a Company

 - hCaptcha, a drop-in replacement for reCAPTCHA that compensates website owners for the data labeling work their users do.

 - snip.ninja, which offers custom HD clips and GIFs from your favorite movie.